rejyoung/Pokemon-Team-Manager--Full-Meen-Stack/README.md

 ## Database Functionality

 Part of my purpose in building this site was to practice working with relational databases and user accounts.
 There are four databases in total: one to store all pokémon species data, one to store all data related to trainers and their pokémon teams, one to store temporary user tokens, and another to store session data.
+The last is a Redis database.

 ## User Accounts and Security